 - Establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls or accounting matters.

 The Audit Committee shall be composed of such number of directors as may be appointed by the Board, but shall have at least three members, each of whom shall meet the SEC and NASDAQ independence and experience requirements, as determined by the Board.
-Specifically, each member of the Audit Committee shall be barred from accepting any consulting, advisory or other compensatory fee from the Company or any subsidiary of the Company, and shall not be an “affiliated person” of the Company or any subsidiary of the Company, in each case other than in such member’s capacity as a member of the Board or any committee of the Board.
+Specifically, each member of the Audit Committee shall be barred from accepting any consulting, advisory or other compensatory fee from the Company or any subsidiary of the Company, other than compensation for service on the Board or any of its committees, and shall not be an “affiliated person” of the Company or any subsidiary of the Company, other than in such member’s capacity as a member of the Board or any committee of the Board.
 Such members shall be outside directors who are independent of Company management and in a better position to provide the independent point of view crucial to this Audit Committee’s effectiveness.
 All such members shall be financially literate and at least one shall qualify as a “financial expert” as defined under applicable SEC rules, as determined by the Board.

 The Board shall appoint the members of the Audit Committee to serve until their successors have been duly designated and one member so appointed shall be designated by the Board as the chair of the Audit Committee.